GOING VIRTUAL IN 2021

 ABOUT US

-In doing so, we wish to coordinate between federal, state and local agencies to enhance the development of comprehensive educational programs focusing on alcohol and substance abuse issues.
+In doing so, we wish to coordinate between federal, state and local agencies to enhance the development of comprehensive educational programs focusing on alcohol and substance misuse issues.
 This will set a high standard of professional education and training through educational conferences and programs of continuing education.

 OUR MISSION